Författare

 David Potter

-Bland verken finns Origin of Empire, som toppar listan över David Potters populäraste böcker.
+Bland verken finns Constantine the Emperor, som toppar listan över David Potters populäraste böcker.
 Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av David Potter är Troubled Tour, utgivet 2022.

 Letar du efter något nytt att läsa?
-Prova Roman Empire at Bay, AD 180-395 – ett annat uppskattat verk av David Potter.
+Prova Newcastle United On This Day – ett annat uppskattat verk av David Potter.

 På Bokkollen gör vi det enkelt att navigera i David Potters författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.